my1396/Econ-Study/_posts/2024-02-18-Norsk-Skrive.md

 #### 🔹 3.
 Argumenter mot (Cons  / reasons against)

 - *På den annen / andre side …* → On the other hand …

 - *Likevel finnes det ulemper …* → Nevertheless, there are disadvantages …

 - *Et problem med dette er at …* → A problem with this is that …

 - *Selv om noen …, varer effekten bare en kort periode.* → Even if some …, the effect lasts only a short time.

 - *Dette kan også føre til at …* → This can cause …

 - *Noen mener dessuten at …* → Some people also believe that …

 - *Det er motsatt av hva … ønsker.* → This is the opposite of what … wants.

+- Det risikerer at … → It risks that …

+  Det risikerer å gjøre noe → It risks of doing sth

+- Det *skaper unødvendige problemer* både for arbeidsplassen og for sammfunnet. → It creates unnecessary problems for both the working place and the society.

+- There is no point in doing …

+  - *Det er ikke noe poeng i å gjøre noe.*

+    Det er ikke noe poeng i å klage. → There is no point in complaining.

+  - *Det gir ingen mening å gjøre noe.*

+    Det gir ingen mening å starte nå. → There is no point in starting now.

+  - *Det er meningsløst å gjøre noe.*

+    Det er meningsløst å krangle om småting. → It is pointless to argue about small things.

 ------